Remote-Stream/psyber/README.md

 ## Where to start
  1. Go to [dilber.io](https://dilber.io) and start <i>dilbering</i>!

- 2. Or go to Releases page and download latest version
+ 2. Or go to [Releases page](https://github.com/Omodaka9375/dilber/releases) and download the latest version

  3. Or clone this repository and run it locally in VS Code using [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)